Tootsie (musical)

 Tootsie is a musical comedy with music and lyrics by David Yazbek and a book by Robert Horn.
-The musical is based on the 1982 American comedy film of the same name written by Larry Gelbart and Barry Levinson.
+The musical is based on the 1982 American comedy film of the same name written by Larry Gelbart, Murray Schisgal, and Don McGuire.
 The musical made its world premiere try-out at the Cadillac Palace Theatre in Chicago in September 2018.
 Like the film, the musical tells the story of a talented but volatile actor whose reputation for being difficult forces him to adopt a new identity as a woman in order to land a job.
 The original movie revolved around a daytime soap opera, while the show involves a Broadway musical.

 Productions

 The musical had an industry reading in June 2017.
 Santino Fontana played the lead role of actor Michael Dorsey, who transforms into "Dorothy Michaels" to obtain a role.
 Scott Ellis replaced Casey Nicholaw as director.

 The stage musical version of Tootsie premiered in previews at the Cadillac Palace Theatre in Chicago, beginning September 11, 2018, with an opening at the Palace on September 30, and a run to October 14, 2018.
 The musical has music and lyrics by David Yazbek with the book by Robert Horn, choreography by Denis Jones, scenic design by David Rockwell, costumes by William Ivey Long, lighting by Donald Holder and direction by Scott Ellis.

-Santino Fontana starred as Michael Dorsey, with Lilli Cooper as Julie Nichols, Sarah Stiles as Sandy Lester, John Behlmann as Max Van Horn, Andy Grotelueschen as Jeff Slater, Julie Halston as Rita Mallory, Michael McGrath as Stan Fields and Reg Rogers as Ron Carlisle.
+Santino Fontana starred as Michael Dorsey, with Lilli Cooper as Julie Nichols, Sarah Stiles as Sandy Lester, John Behlmann as Max Van Horn, Andy Grotelueschen as Jeff Slater, Julie Halston as Rita Marshall, Michael McGrath as Stan Fields and Reg Rogers as Ron Carlisle.

 The Broadway production began previews on March 29, 2019, at the Marquis Theatre and opened on April 23, 2019.
 The production closed on January 5, 2020, having played 293 regular and 25 preview performances.

 On May 16, 2019, it was announced that a Non-Equity US national tour would begin in 2020 at Shea's Performing Arts Center in Buffalo, New York.
 It was also announced that a West End production would open the following year.
 Finally, additional productions were announced for New Zealand, Singapore, Thailand, Hong Kong, Taiwan, and Japan.
 Exact dates and casts for these productions will be announced in the future.

 A Spanish-language production officially opened on October 22, 2025 at the Teatre Apolo in Barcelona, Spain.